suljov/Kali-update-and-tool-install/README.md

 47. BloodHound.py
 48. Pimp-my-kali (pimp-my-kali script will be removed after this script has has been run)
 49. NoSQLMap
 50. libreoffice (office programs like Excel etc)
+51. xcat

 The script downloads and runs the pimp-my-kali script which here is used to update the system further and install/update more essentials tools and dependencies.
 You are free to download the script again and use it to upgrade your system further etc.